+TERM DEFINITION

+Transaction Revenue For MA, represents perpetual software license fees and revenue from software implementation services, risk manag advisory projects, and training and certification services.
+For MIS (excluding MIS Other), represents the initial rating debt issuance as well as other one-time fees.
+For MIS Other, represents revenue from professional services

+U.K. United Kingdom

+U.K. Competition & Markets Authority Government department in the U.K. responsible for strengthening business competition and preventing and reducing anti- competitive activities

+U.S. United States

-DEFINITION TERM Transaction Revenue For MA, represents perpetual software license fees and revenue from software implementation services, risk management advisory projects, and training and certification services.
-For MIS (excluding MIS Other), represents the initial rating of a new debt issuance as well as other one-time fees.
-For MIS Other, represents revenue from professional services U.K. United Kingdom U.K. Competition & Government department in the U.K. responsible for strengthening business competition and preventing Markets Authority and reducing anti-competitive activities United States U.S. USD U.S. dollar UTPs Uncertain tax positions VisibleRisk A cyber risk ratings joint venture created by Moody's and Team8, a global venture group WACC Weighted Average Cost of Capital 2020 MA Strategic Restructuring program approved by the chief executive officer of Moody's on December 22, 2020, Reorganization relating to a strategic reorganization in the MA reportable segment Restructuring Program 2022 - 2023 Restructuring program approved by the chief executive officer of Moody's on June 30, 2022 relating to Geolocation the Company's post-COVID-19 geolocation strategy and other strategic initiatives; includes the Restructuring Program rationalization and exit of certain real estate leases and a reduction in staff, including the relocation of certain job functions from their current locations
+USD U.S. dollar

+UTPs Uncertain tax positions

+VisibleRisk A cyber risk ratings joint venture created by Moody's and Team8, a global venture group

+WACC Weighted Average Cost of Capital

+2020 MA Strategic Reorganization Restructuring Program Restructuring program approved by the chief executive officer of Moody's on December 22, 2020, relating to a strategic reorganization in the MA reportable segment

+2022 - 2023 Geolocation Restructuring Program Restructuring program approved by the chief executive officer of Moody's on June 30, 2022 relating to the Company's post- COVID-19 geolocation strategy and other strategic initiatives; includes the rationalization and exit of certain real estate leases and a reduction in staff, including the relocation of certain job functions from their current locations